Pregnancy, Labour, Birth and Postpartum Videos

 Lovely labour at home and home water birth video.

 Very graphic video of a family with a midwife in hospital having an unmedicated birth.
 You will notice the mother has a monitor attached to her belly during this video – we call this continuous electronic fetal monitoring.
-The video shows the baby crowning, the “burning ring of fire” and delivery.
+It also shows a brief moment where “gas and air” or nitronox is being used for a contraction.
+The video shows the baby crowning in an all fours position, the “burning ring of fire” and delivery.

 Ricki Lake discusses reasons for choosing a natural birth and ultimately a home birth with her full length documentary “The Business of Being Born”.